 Given this contrarian strategy, Apple became the fastest retailer in history to reach \$1 billion in sales, and it has some of the highest per-square-foot retail sales of any retailer in the world.
-Its price per square foot of sales is five times more productive than Best Buy, known to be one of the premier technology retailers.
-Apple is now rolling out about forty new stores per year.
+Its price per square foot of sales is five times more productive than Best Buy.
 In a way, Ron Johnson likes to feel that these are "like a gift to the community while, at the same time, providing Apple a great platform for our brand."

-So if we were to summarize the Apple Customer Pyramid, it would look something like this:
+So, if we were to summarize the Apple Customer Pyramid, it would look something like the figure above.

 How about Harley-Davidson?
 What does its Customer Pyramid look like?
-At the base of the Harley customer experience is the Rider's Edge program, which introduces new potential customers who don't have a motorcycle license to the bike experience.
+At the base of the Harley customer experience is the Rider's Edge program (now called the Riding Academy), which introduces new potential customers who don't have a motorcycle license to the bike experience.
 Working with its independent dealers and collaborating with each state's motor-vehicle department, Harley created an educational safety course for people to learn how to ride a motorcycle.
 Once you've completed your course, the dealer schedules you for a road test and lends you a bike to take the test.
-The total cost is just \$300, which is credited toward your purchase of a Harley motorcycle.
+The total cost is low and is credited toward your purchase of a Harley motorcycle.

-The social and esteem needs of the Harley enthusiast are met by the opportunity to join one of more than one thousand Harley Owner Groups (the world's largest motorcycle club) that are perfectly suited to Harley owners' specific identity or affiliation needs.
-At the peak of the Harley Customer Pyramid is being able to "express yourself in the company of others," Harley's version of "identity refreshment."
+The social and esteem needs of the Harley enthusiast are met by the opportunity to join one of more than 1,000 Harley Owner Groups (the world's largest motorcycle club) that are perfectly suited to Harley owners' specific identity or affiliation needs.
+At the peak of the Harley Customer Pyramid is being able to "express yourself in the company of others," Harley's version of identity refreshment.
 Self-actualized Harley customers like their bikes and enjoy the social connection, but they are truly at their peak when they're experiencing freedom of expression.
 That expression can manifest itself in the route a rider chooses to use, whether it be the back roads or coast side or in the way they choose to customize their bike because Harley owners regularly embellish their vehicles with grassroots folk art.
 This self-actualization also manifests itself in the message Harley riders send themselves by just knowing that Harley stands for being a rebel or individualist.
+If you want to see this Harley self-actualization on full display, go to Sturgis, South Dakota, each summer for the motorcycle rally.